gongahkia/the-archives/python/local_sagasu/README.md

 * locally scheduled using [anacron](https://en.wikipedia.org/wiki/Anacron)
 * requires `.env` file specifying user credentials and scraping configuration as below
-* leave field empty if no specification
+* leave fields empty if no specification

+## Usage

+1. First run `make config`
+2. Then specify configuration as below in a `.env` file

 ```env
 USERNAME=